Your support fuels our research to #EndALS! Donate Now

 A person with ALS's breathing may become affected.
 A BiPAP machine or a phrenic pacer might be suggested, particularly to help improve sleeping.
 A feeding tube might be recommended to help meet nutritional needs.
 Medications might be also recommended to help control pseudobulbar affect (uncontrolled laughing or crying) or to help reduce muscle spasms.

-People with bulbar-onset often work with a speech therapist to keep their ability to speak for longer.
+People with bulbar-onset ALS often work with a speech therapist to keep their ability to speak for longer.
 Those with limb-onset ALS may rely on a cane, walker, or wheelchair due to difficulties walking and maintaining balance.

 In most cases of ALS, cognitive function is not affected.
-However, over the past 10 years there has been an increasing interest in investigating the overlap of ALS with Frontotemporal Dementia (FTD), another neurological disease characterized by a decline in cognitive function.
+However, over the past 10 years, there has been an increasing interest in investigating the overlap of ALS with Frontotemporal Dementia (FTD), another neurological disease characterized by a decline in cognitive function.
 It is believed that up to a third of those diagnosed with ALS may be affected by cognitive issues.

 Late Stages of ALS